Composting rules and regulations in Wisconsin

 Source-separated compostable material does not include domestic wastewater, sewage sludge or septage, high-volume industrial waste, rendering or slaughterhouse wastes, animal carcasses, biosolids (like sewage-based fertilizers), other solid waste or hazardous waste.

-Composting sites that manage 5,000 cubic yards or less of source-separated compostable material on-site at one time may operate under reduced regulatory requirements.
+Composting sites that manage 50 to 5,000 cubic yards or less of source-separated compostable material on-site at one time may operate under reduced regulatory requirements.
 A prospective site operator must provide site location information to the DNR.
 New or expanding sites must request that the DNR conduct an initial site inspection to review locational criteria.
 The one-time fee for an initial site inspection is $550.
 Use DNR Form 4400-209 to request an initial site inspection.